Centre for the History of the Book

 The Centre for the History of the Book (CHB) was established in 1995 at The University of Edinburgh as an international and interdisciplinary centre for advanced research into all aspects of the material culture of the text - its production, circulation, and reception from manuscript to the electronic text.

 Founded in 1995 by Bill Bell and Jonquil Bevan.
 Bell, who was director for almost two decades, was succeeded by Tom Mole.
-The CHB now serves a community over 30 members of staff across several university departments and is today an internationally recognised centre dedicated to the promotion of Bibliography and Book History.

-As well as hosting international conferences and seminars, it provides a focus for a number of research projects, and facilitates postgraduate study in the field of the History of the Book.

 Research

-The centre has been involved in a number of research projects.
+The centre was involved in a number of research projects.
 These include the Edinburgh History of the Book in Scotland, a four-volume publication whose aim is to investigate the history of the production, circulation, and reception of Scottish texts from earliest times to the present.
 The centre's director, Tom Mole, has edited The Broadview Book History Reader with Michelle Levy of Simon Fraser University.
 The reader reprints 33 key essays in the field, grouped conceptually and provided with headnotes, explanatory footnotes, an introduction, a chronology, and a glossary of terms.

-Fellows

-The CHB regularly hosts visiting fellows from other universities.
-Past fellows have included Richard Sher, Alexander Dick and others.

-Events

-Public Lectures

-The CHB hosts an annual public lecture, which at different times has been sponsored by James Thin Booksellers and Blackwell UK.
-Past lecturers have included Asa Briggs, Lisa Jardine, Bamber Gascoigne, John Thompson, and Alberto Manguel.

-Seminar Series

-The CHB hosts a seminar series, which runs bi-weekly during the University of Edinburgh term.

-Conferences

-The CHB has organised a number of conferences, including the ‘Material Cultures’ conferences in 2000, 2005 and 2010, where keynote speakers included Robert Darnton, Stephen Greenblatt and Roger Chartier.
-More recently, it has hosted some smaller conferences, including Creativity and Commerce in the Age of Print in 2014.
-In 2015, it hosted a pair of symposia in collaboration with Harvard University, called Books and/as New Media.

 Teaching

-The Centre provides training in Book History methods and approaches at all levels from undergraduate to postdoctoral.
+The Centre provided training in Book History methods and approaches at all levels from undergraduate to postdoctoral.

 Summer School

-The Centre runs a Summer School course called ‘Book History for Beginners’ through the University of Edinburgh's summer school programme.
-This course, taught in four modules on ‘print culture’, ‘material texts’, ‘publishing history’ and ‘the future of the book’, introduces students to the major debates in book history.
+The Centre ran a Summer School course called ‘Book History for Beginners’ through the University of Edinburgh's summer school programme.
+This course, taught in four modules on ‘print culture’, ‘material texts’, ‘publishing history’ and ‘the future of the book’, introduced students to the major debates in book history.